Accounting

 Knowledge of taxation is essential to students intending to pursue a career in Accounting and is an essential part of most financial and economic decision making.
 This module provides a fundamental detailed study of the main aspects of the UK tax system, including Income Tax, Corporation Tax, Tax and Ethics, Capital Gains Tax, Inheritance Tax, Value Added Tax.

-The module also requires a critical evaluation of modern issues/ethical dilemmas.
+The module also requires a critical evaluation of concerns arising from ethical and sustainability issues.

 Year: 1